Resources for Teachers and Students in the Auckland area

 - Refer to the Kiwisport orienteering manual (available above) for a good introduction on mapping a school grounds.

-- AOC and its members use OCAD version 8 through 10 for drawing digital maps and printing.
-An older free version, OCAD 6 for drawing maps is available for download at http://www.ocad.com/en/downloads.htm
+- AOC and its members use OCAD for drawing digital maps and printing.
+A trial version is available for download at http://www.ocad.com/en/downloads.htm

 - Mapping services may be available from club members and students within the club.
 Please contact us to enquire on prices.